FurongHuang/spectrallda-tensorspark/README.md

 ### I have millions of small text files...
 If we open them simply via `sc.wholeTextFiles()` the system will spend forever long time querying the file system for the list of all the file names.
 The solution is to first combine them in Hadoop SequenceFiles of `RDD[(String, String)]`, then process them into word count vectors and vocabulary array.

 1. We provided `edu.uci.eecs.spectralLDA.textprocessing.CombineSmallTextFiles` to squash many text files into a Hadoop SequenceFile.
-For example, all the Wikipedia articles are extracted under `wikitext/0` to `wikitext/9999`, with each subdirectory containing thousands of text files.
+As an example, if all the Wikipedia articles are extracted under `wikitext/0` to `wikitext/9999`, with thousands of text files under each subdirectory, we could batch combining them into a series of SequenceFiles.

     ```bash
     # Under wikitext/, first list all the subdirectory names,